Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who require increased liability limits will pay about $420 every year to go from a low limit to the 250/500 level
+- Insureds who purchase increased levels of liability coverage will pay around $420 every year to raise limits from a low limit to higher 250/500 limits

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.